cloudflare/pint/docs/configuration.md

   If not set, `uri` will be used instead.
 - `failover` - list of URIs to try (in order they are specified) if `uri` doesn't respond to requests or returns an error.
-This allows to configure fail-over Prometheus servers to avoid CI failures in case main Prometheus server is unreachable.
+This allows to configure fail-over Prometheus servers to avoid CI failures in case the main Prometheus server is unreachable.
   Fail over URIs are not used if Prometheus returns an error caused by the query, like `many-to-many matching not allowed`.
   It's highly recommended that all URIs point to Prometheus servers with identical